siddharth178/jogg/README.md

-## jogging tracker

-#### requirements
-The requirements for the test project are:
+# jogg
-Write a REST API that tracks jogging times of users
+This is an attempt to write REST API that tracks jogging times of users and also tried to fetch corresponding weather information.

+Here are some of the requirements I am running with
 * API Users must be able to create an account and log in.
 * All API calls must be authenticated.
 * Implement at least three roles with different permission levels: a regular user would only be able to CRUD on their owned records, a user manager would be able to CRUD only users, and an admin would be able to CRUD all records and users.